 This pit is located approximately 70 km southeast of the Hamlet of Wabasca, where heavy petroleum is produced.
 The SML for this project has been approved by the Alberta Government, which has already reviewed the Conservation and Reclamation (C&R Plan).
-The Corporation is awaiting final approval from ASRD, expected to be received in the second quarter of 2011, following completion of consultations with First Nations.
-We expect to supply aggregate primarily to the oil and gas industries, as well as for government infrastructure projects in the area.
-Pelican Hill pit will be available for year round aggregates extraction and sales.
-Extraction and sales activity is expected to commence during the summer of 2012.
+Consultations with First Nations have now been successfully completed.
+The Corporation received a Clearance Letter dated April 14, 2011 at the conclusion of the consultations, which has been forwarded to the Alberta Government.
+Final approval from Alberta Sustainable Resource Development is expected to be received in the second quarter of 2011.
+The Corporation expects to supply aggregate primarily to the oil and gas industries, as well as for government infrastructure projects in the area.
+Pelican Hill pit will be available for year-round aggregates extraction and sales.
+Production is expected to commence during the summer of 2012.